openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Retrieves the in-memory request body data.
+Retrieves in-memory request body data.
 It returns a Lua string rather than a Lua table holding all the parsed query arguments.
-If you want the latter, use [ngx.req.get_post_args](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_post_args) instead.
+Use the [ngx.req.get_post_args](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_post_args) function instead if a Lua table is required.

 This function returns `nil` if
 1. the request body has not been read,